Diptych varieties. II: Polar varieties

-Gorenstein rings arise naturally in geometry as homogeneous coordinate rings of Fanos, Calabi--Yaus, regular canonical $n$-folds, and other constructions.
-Thus a supply of model Gorenstein rings, with explicit information about their relations, gradings and so on, is of practical importance.
-It is hard to construct Gorenstein rings in high codimension in general; there is no classification beyond codimension~3.
-Grojnowski and Corti and Reid \cite{CR} study quasihomogeneous spaces or closed orbits in highest weight representations of semisimple algebraic groups, in particular for $\SL(5)$ and $\SO(5,10)$; Qureshi and Szendr{\H o}i \cite{QS} generalise these to more classes of examples.
+Gorenstein rings arise naturally in geometry as homogeneous coordinate rings of Fanos, Calabi--Yaus, regular canonical $n$-folds, and other constructions -- and, most notably for our purposes here, of 3-fold extremal neighbourhoods.
+Thus a supply of model Gorenstein rings, with explicit information about their generators and relations, gradings and so on, is of practical importance.
+It is hard to construct Gorenstein rings in high codimension in general; there is no practical classification beyond codimension~3 (although see \cite{Reid2,Reid3} for a first structure theorem in codimension~4).
+Grojnowski and Corti and Reid \cite{CR} study weighted homo\-geneous spaces or closed orbits in highest weight representations of semisimple algebraic groups, in particular for $\SL(5)$ and $\SO(10)$; Qureshi and Szendr{\H o}i \cite{QS} generalise these to more classes of examples.
+The almost homogeneous spaces $V_k$ in \S\ref{s!1} (dimension~5, codimension~$k$), $W_d$ in \S\ref{s!lt3} (dimension~7, codimension~$d+2$) and $W$ in \S\ref{s!k45} (dimension~10, codimension~6) present new Gorenstein rings purpose built to model certain 3-fold flips of Type~A.